Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Introduction

 In this study, we perform a comprehensive global QCD analysis integrating charged pion SIDIS pseudo-data from the EIC with all available SIA and real SIDIS datasets.
 Our analysis represents the first instance of directly incorporating EIC SIDIS pseudo-data into a global fit to quantify their precise impact on FF extractions.
 A significant feature of our approach is the adoption of a neural network-based methodology, which provides enhanced flexibility and accuracy compared to traditional parametrization techniques.

 Our findings demonstrate that the inclusion of EIC pseudo-data substantially improves the precision of pion FFs, particularly at the previously poorly constrained large-momentum fraction ($z$) region.
-While central values of FFs remain largely stable when EIC pseudo-data are included, uncertainty bands are notably reduced, particularly for gluon and up-quark FFs.
+In fact, uncertainty bands of FFs are notably reduced, particularly for gluon and up-quark FFs when EIC pseudo-data are included.
 This underscores the critical role future EIC data will play in addressing the persistent challenge of precisely constraining gluon FFs.

 The paper is structured as follows: Section~\ref{sec:theory} outlines the theoretical framework for inclusive hadron production in electron-positron annihilation and semi-inclusive deep-inelastic scattering, describes our neural network-based parametrization of FFs, and details the methodology for uncertainty estimation.
 Section~\ref{sec:data} introduces the experimental datasets used, including a discussion of the generation of EIC pseudo-data and applied kinematic cuts.
 Section~\ref{results} presents our main results, focusing on the quality of the global fit and the specific impacts of incorporating EIC data on pion FFs, along with a detailed comparison with previous results from the MAPFF and NNFF1.0 analyses.
 Finally, Section~\ref{summary} summarizes our conclusions and outlines potential future directions for extending this analysis.